 Social Safeguard (SS) Land Tenure Description SS12 Identification of a Project Coordinator Communities and Communal Lands A description of the nomination process must be documented in the Project Data Report.
 A description of the selection/election process must be documented in the Project Data Report.
-Project Coordinator must be approved with a >50% vote of the community or communal group members present in the Assembly.
+Project Coordinator must be approved with a &gt;50% vote of the community or communal group members present in the Assembly.
 For communities or communal groups, must be a member.
 Public and Private lands A description of the nomination process must be documented in the Project Data Report.
-SS13 Role and Participation of the Project Coordinator Communities and Communal Lands All land tenure categories The Project Coordinator should be included as the Account Manager for the Forest Owner account on the Reserve registry.35 The Project Coordinator should be included in all communications between the project developer and the Reserve and/or verification body as well as communications regarding the sale of credits issued.
+SS13 Role and Participation of the Project Coordinator All land tenure categories The Project Coordinator should be included as the Account Manager for the Forest Owner account on the Reserve registry The Project Coordinator should be included in all communications between the project developer and the Reserve and/or verification body as well as communications regarding the sale of credits issued.
 The Project Coordinator should be included in all Forest Project monitoring, reporting, and verification processes.
-Public and Private lands SS14 Term of a Project Coordinator Communities and Communal LandsAll land tenure categories The length of the term of Project Coordinator must be defined in the Project Data Report The Project Data Report must identify whether the position of Project Coordinator can be renewed and, if so, for how many terms Public and Private •-
+SS14 Term of a Project Coordinator All land tenure categories The length of the term of Project Coordinator must be defined in the Project Data Report The Project Data Report must identify whether the position of Project Coordinator can be renewed and, if so, for how many terms SS15 Replacing the Project Coordinator Communities and Communal Lands To address potential disputes associated with the Project Coordinator and/or Forest Project, a dispute resolution process and process to replace the Project Coordinator from the position, which should take place during a communal Assembly, must be documented in the Project Data Report

-SS15 Replacing the Communities and Communal Lands To address potential disputes associated with the Project Coordinator and/or Forest Project, a dispute resolution process and process to replace the Project Coordinator from the position (which should take place during a communal Assembly), must be documented in the Project Data Report Project Coordinator Public and Private lands To address potential disputes associated with the Project Coordinator and/or Forest Project, a dispute resolution process and process to replace the Project Coordinator from the position must be documented in the Project Data Report
+Public and Private lands To address potential disputes associated with the Project Coordinator and/or Forest Project, a dispute resolution process and process to replace the Project Coordinator from the position must be documented in the Project Data Report -------------------------- --